Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The Banff Gondola is not cheap, but it’s an experience of a lifetime.
 See the latest packages and book your spots online here.

-In winter, stunning Johnston Canyon takes on a new life, with icicles hanging from rocky cliffs and frozen waterfalls.
+In winter, stunning Johnston Canyon takes on a new life, with icicles hanging from rocky cliffs and some of the best frozen waterfalls near Calgary.
 You can budget one return to Lower Falls, two hours return to Upper Falls, or more serious hikers can go all the way to the Ink Pots (four hours return).

 The canyon is 30 minutes out of Banff town on Highway 1A, which is parallel to the main highway between Banff and Lake Louise.
 In winter, there’s no public transportation to Johnston Canyon.